-At BY Projects we strongly encourage all of our clients to embrace Sustainable Building Practise.
-We design ecologically integrated sustainable buildings because we care about the environment, the community and built form.
+At BY Projects, whether we are creating an architecturally designed house or providing a commercial architect service in Melbourne we strongly encourage all of our clients to embrace sustainable building practice.
+We design ecologically integrated sustainable buildings because we care about the environment, the community and the built form.

-In Architecture, the term sustainability refers to the philosophy of designing the built environment to comply with the fundamental principles of social, economic, and ecological sustainability.
-By regulation all residential buildings must adhere to a 6 star energy rating, and commercial buildings to their maximum GREEN STAR ratings; however, we endeavour to look to creating Carbon Zero Buildings.
+In sustainable architecture, the term sustainability refers to the philosophy of designing the built environment to comply with the fundamental principles of social, economic, and ecological sustainability.
+By regulation, all residential buildings must adhere to a 7-star energy rating and commercial buildings to their maximum Green Star ratings.
+However, we endeavour to look to creating carbon zero buildings.

-Buildings designed in response to climate and local conditions are more comfortable and cheaper to live in.
+Sustainable architects in Melbourne build buildings that are designed in response to climate and local conditions to be more comfortable and cheaper to live in.
 Local conditions such as solar access, slope, prevailing winds, and trees offer advantageous solutions for passive heating, cooling, and ventilation.
-By siting and orientating new buildings optimally around these conditions the built form will naturally achieve comfort.
-It’s possible that when passive design principles are utilised to their fullest extent no active heating or cooling systems will be required.
+By siting and orientating new buildings optimally around these conditions, the built form will naturally achieve comfort.
+It’s possible that when passive design principles are utilised to their fullest extent, no active heating or cooling systems will be required.

 The primary factor to consider when selecting materials is embodied energy.
-Responsible materials are naturally occurring, renewable or recycled.
-Locally-sourced materials reduce transport based energy.
+As the best sustainable architects in Melbourne, we use a responsible materials that are naturally occurring, renewable or recycled.
+Locally sourced materials reduce transport-based energy.
 Insulating well helps to block unwanted summer heat and prevent the escape of warmth during winter.
 Clever use of materials with high thermal mass such as stone, brick, concrete and rammed earth will stay cooler for longer in summer and hold heat longer in winter.
-Reducing waste and recycling is achieved during the construction process via working collaboratively with the builder.
+Recycling and waste reduction is achieved during the construction process via working collaboratively with the builder.

-There is a hierarchy of options for sustainable development ranging from 6-star, Green Buildings, net-zero carbon, all the way to through to carbon positive buildings.
-6-star energy ratings are a minimum requirement under the Australian Building Code.
-Carbon positive buildings challenge the norm of buildings as consumers by producing more water and energy than they consume.
+At By Project architecture, we offer the best sustainable architect service in Melbourne.
+And we provide a hierarchy of options for sustainable development ranging from 7-star, green buildings, net-zero carbon, all the way through to carbon positive buildings.
+7-star energy ratings are a minimum requirement under the Australian Building Code.
+Carbon zero buildings challenge the norm of buildings as consumers by producing more water and energy than they consume.